-- Leaflets – design an appealing leaflet highlighting your expertise, services and contact details.
-A professional looking leaflet will convey a professional image of your business.
-Carefully target your potential clients with your leaflets and then follow it up with a call.
+- Leaflets or flyers – design an appealing leaflet or flyer highlighting your expertise, services and contact details.
+Well-designed promotional materials will convey a professional image of your business.
+Carefully target your potential clients with your materials and then follow it up with a call.

-- Affiliate businesses – Look for businesses that supply other services to your target audience and ask if they will display your leaflets in their shop window or keep some of your business cards on their counter.
+- Affiliate businesses – look for companies that supply other services to your target audience and ask if they will display your promotional materials in their shop window or keep some of your business cards to recommend your services.

-- Social Media – this can be very effective in raising your business profile and bringing in new business.
-A few social media websites you may find worth looking at are Facebook, Linkedin, Pinterest and YouTube.
+- Social media – this can be very effective in raising your tree surgeon company profile and bringing in new business.
+Social media websites that you may find worth having a look at are Facebook, LinkedIn, Instagram, Pinterest and YouTube.

 Targeting Existing/Past Clients

 Targeting existing and past clients is more cost effective than attracting new ones.
 Once you have established a new client, keep a list with up-to-date contact details.